blambeau/noe/README.md

-# Noe
+# Noe - A simple and extensible project generator

-Probably the simplest project generator from templates